oliveiraeliel/oliveiraeliel/README.md

-### Hi there!
-I'm Eliel👋
+### Hello, I'm Eliel👋😊

 ### I’m a System Development student in Brazil
 - 🔭 I’m currently working on web applications in PHP and Javascript
-- 🌱 I’m currently learning react
+- 🌱 I’m currently studying Node.js and MongoDB
 <!--
 **oliveiraeliel/oliveiraeliel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.